giorgiosironi/game-of-life-modern-java/README.md

 ```

 to install an instance in the build/ subfolder.
 Load http://localhost:8080/planes/a-block-and-bar in your browser to see the evolution of a test plane.
 The patterns featured in the sample are a stable block and a rotating bar, along with a lone cell vanishing after the first generation.

+The plane shown is a configurable window of 10x10 cells having the plane origin as the top corner, but the underlying engine is capable of extending the plane dimensions automatically to use all available memory.